 4. Insert, Fold, and Glue

-Finish up by inserting your envelope liner into the envelope.
+Complete the process by sliding the envelope liner into the envelope.
 If the liner covers up too much of the adhesive at the top of the envelope, simply cut a bit more off the bottom of the liner and stick it in again!
-Once everything looks good, fold the top flap of the envelope (with the liner inside) down.
+Once everything looks good, fold the top flap of the envelope (with the liner inside) down to make a fold.
 Then, fold it back up and glue the top part of the liner to the envelope, preferably with a glue stick.

 And that’s all there is to making DIY envelope liners!
 It’s a very simple and rewarding project.

-I hope that you enjoyed reading this short tutorial!
+I hope that you enjoyed reading/watching this short tutorial.
 If you have any questions about creating DIY envelope liners, please feel free to ask.
 Thanks very much for reading and enjoy the rest of your day!